komejo/d8-theming-guide/README.md

 - Twig is more secure, due to the fact that only a number of tags can be used.
 In the previous PHPTemplate, it was possible for a template file to execute the following code:

 		<?php
 		  db_query('DROP TABLE {users}');
 		?>

   This should of course not be the case.

-- There now is a clear separation between the *logic* and the *view*, resulting in no more PHP code inside your twig/html templates.
+- There now is a clear separation between the *logic* and the *view*.
+The means: no more PHP code inside your template files.
 - The syntax is very easy to understand, making the code more readable as well.
 Also, many IDE's have syntax highlighting for `*.twig` files.
 - Template files are reusable, thanks to [Twig includes](http://twig.sensiolabs.org/doc/tags/include.html).
 - Twig is very well documented.
-Go ahead and [start reading the documentation here](http://twig.sensiolabs.org/documentation).
+Go ahead and [start reading the official documentation here](http://twig.sensiolabs.org/documentation).
 - It's not only used in Drupal core, so it's no a Drupaly-thing.

 #### Disadvantage